 That being said the events section is amazing because facebook already knows your interests and your location.
 So most of the events that you see are completely relevant and will most likely lead to you finding other cool peeps.

 I manage @PartTimExploradora and have met awesome people because of it but I know not everyone is keen on meeting up with internet strangers.
-IG is a great way to also find events, one great source for the Latinx community is @PalanteLatinx with curated events in urban cities.
+IG is a great way to also find events.
 Don't be afraid to attend Instameets and also starting your own!

 So maybe you can't find what you're looking for.
 Well then when all else fails make your own.
 Maybe you want to have brunch with a solid group of people or go on a hike.
 Don't be afraid to have open invites or message people to get them together.
 I've done this countless of times and been epically rejected but then I have the times that it's a total blast and one of my best memories.
 You can even make your own free event site using Splash, your friends will think you're legit AF.